 2021 Kia K5 Preview for Sale in West Springfield, MA

-The Kia Optima midsized sedan has not only been redesigned for the 2021 model year, it’s been reinvented with a completely new name: the K5.
-Although crossovers and SUVs dominate the vehicle market, Kia knows there’s still an eager market for a well-appointed four-door that’s neither too big nor too small.
-With the K5’s daring style, a spacious interior that’s filled to the brim with upscale features, a smooth powertrain, and available all-wheel drivetrain, it’s more than ready to show its many merits and take on the competition with confidence.
-Better still, it’s downright affordable and comes with an exceptional 10-year/100,000-mile powertrain warranty.
+Most vehicle redesigns are big news, but in the case of the Kia Optima it’s really exciting, as the midsized sedan has been reinvented with a totally new name: the Kia K5.
+Although crossovers and SUVs dominate the vehicle market, many drivers are looking for a well-equipped four-door that’s just the right size.
+With the K5’s modern style, spacious interior that’s filled with advanced features, smooth powertrain, and available all-wheel drivetrain, it’s more than ready to show its merits and take on its rivals with confidence.
+Plus, it does all of this while remaining affordable – and it comes with an exceptional 10-year/100,000-mile powertrain warranty and 3-year/36,000-mile complimentary maintenance plan that covers services like oil changes and tire rotations.

 Trims and Powertrain

-The 2021 Kia K5 will be made in five trim levels: the LX, LXS, GT-Line, EX, and GT.
-All trims but the GT will be outfitted with a turbocharged 1.6-liter four-cylinder engine (180 horsepower and 195 lb.-ft. of torque) and an all-new eight-speed automatic.
-As mentioned above, AWD will be optional, but only for the LXS and GT-Line trims.
-The sportier GT gets a turbocharged 2.5-liter four-cylinder engine with multi-port injection.
-This powerplant makes 290 horses, and its 311 lb.-ft. of torque is expected to be best-in-class.
-The transmission will be a new eight-speed dual-clutch automatic with standard paddle shifters.
-Front-wheel drive is the rule on all trims, but the LXS and GT-Line are eligible for AWD.
+The ‘21 K5 is offered in five trim levels: LX, LXS, GT-Line, EX, and GT.
+All trims but the GT have a turbocharged 1.6-liter four-cylinder engine making 180 horsepower and 195 lb.-ft. of torque and an all-new eight-speed dual-clutch automatic transmission with paddle shifters.
+As mentioned, AWD is optional, but only for the LXS and GT-Line.
+The performance-oriented GT upgrades to a turbocharged 2.5-liter four-cylinder engine with multi-port injection.
+This formidable engine makes 290 horses, and its 311 lb.-ft. of torque leads the segment.
+Front-wheel drive is standard on all trims, but AWD is available on the LXS and GT-Line.

 Amenities by Trim Level

-The mid-grade GT-Line trim gets special body and grille styling, plus sport-black mirrors and spoiler, fog lights, special upholstery in a blend of cloth and synthetic leather, a leather-wrapped sport steering wheel, an extra USB port, and Pirelli tires on 18-inch black alloy wheels.
-The EX gets grey alloy wheels (18-inch), rear air-conditioning vents, LED interior lighting, a wireless phone charger, and full faux leather seats that are heated and ventilated in the front.
-The GT will follow the other trims with late availability (slated for November 2020); it will look much like the lower-priced GT-Line, but with heated bucket front seats (the ventilation will be optional), quad-tipped dual exhaust, a track-tuned suspension, 19-inch alloy wheels, and trim-specific brake calipers.
+The mid-grade GT-Line shows off special body and grille styling along with sport-black mirrors and spoiler, fog lights, trim-specific upholstery in a blend of cloth and simulated leather, a leather-wrapped sport-style steering wheel, one more USB port, and Pirelli tires on 18-inch black alloy wheels.
+The EX gets 18-inch grey alloy wheels, rear AC vents, LED interior lighting, a wireless device charger, and full simulated leather seats (heated and ventilated in the front row).
+The top-end GT looks a lot like the lower-priced GT-Line, but it gets heated front seats (ventilation feature is optional), a quad-tipped dual exhaust, a track-tuned suspension, 19-inch alloy wheels, and special GT brake calipers.

 Safety and Technology

-All 2021 Kia K5s will get a standard package of driver aids, with more features on higher trims.
-The base LX gets forward collision warning with automatic emergency braking, lane departure warning with lane keep assist, a driver attention monitor with leading vehicle departure alert, high beam assist, rearview monitor with dynamic parking guidelines, and rear occupant alert.
-The LXS adds rear exit assist and a blind-spot monitor rear cross-traffic alert.
+All ’21 K5’s get the Kia Drive Wise active safety technology suite, with more features added to the higher trim levels.
+The base package found on the LX consists of forward collision warning with automatic emergency braking, lane departure warning with lane keep assist, a driver attention monitor with leading vehicle departure alert, high beam assist, a rearview monitor with dynamic parking guidelines, and rear occupant alert.
+The LXS gets a bit more: rear exit assist and a blind-spot monitor with rear cross-traffic alert.
 Rear parking distance warning is standard on the EX and available on the GT.
-An outstanding new optional technology will be Kia’s new junction turning accident avoidance system with bicyclist detection as part of the forward collision warning technology.
-An advanced adaptive cruise control system with highway drive assist that can use navigation data to slow or speed up the car based on speed-limit signs will be another deluxe option.
+A new optional technology is Kia’s junction turning accident avoidance system with bicyclist detection.
+The available advanced adaptive cruise control with highway drive assist uses navigation data to slow or speed up the car based on speed-limit signs.

 Based on model year EPA mileage ratings for new vehicles.
 Use for comparison purposes only.
 Your actual mileage will vary depending on how you drive and maintain your vehicle.